dinochecker

 Discovery

-The holotype (CRILAR-Pv 614) is partial skeleton, including a partial neck vertebra, two back vertebrae, a partial block of hip vertebrae, a series of thirteen tail vertebrae, two hip bones (right pubis and left ischium), and several ribs.
+The holotype (CRILAR-Pv 614) is a partial skeleton, including a neck vertebra, two back vertebrae, a partial block of hip vertebrae, a series of thirteen tail vertebrae, two hip bones (right pubis and left ischium), and several ribs.

 Estimations